 Thank God I didn’t get hurt.
 And of course there was the moonsault too… those things weren’t meant to happen and they’re the things I can’t do any more – not until after the Olympics.
 I just need to be careful and do what I do best.
 I don’t like the runs, I like to wrestle in the middle of the ring, I like submissions, I like wrestling.
 I’m not much of a spot guy.
 I’m just like to keep it simple and that’s worked for me.

 But, every once in a while the dumbass comes out in me and I do stupid shit.
 I’ll never forget when I dove off the stage onto Abyss, I don’t know what I was thinking.
 He didn’t even know I was coming.
-I did flip off the stage from about 15 feet in the air.
+I did a flip off the stage from about 15 feet in the air.
 Thank God, Abyss caught me, I mean he’s a big target, but I don’t know what I was thinking when I did that.

 I do this stuff every once in a while cos you get these writers on the websites saying “Angle’s too old, he doesn’t have it anymore,” so sometimes I pull something out to show them I do still have it.